IRS Forms

 Schedule B – Semi-Weekly Depositors

 Schedule B is a daily tax liability calendar.
 Each day that payroll was processed, enter the FICA and income tax liability incurred on that day.
 The total of Schedule B must equal line 12 of the 941 exactly.
-A $1 discrepancy triggers a failure-to-deposit penalty calculation.
+Shortfalls above the safe-harbor amount (greater of $100 or 2% of required deposits) can trigger an averaged failure-to-deposit penalty calculation; smaller variances fall within the safe harbor if made up by the applicable date.
 Quick rule you can copy into your SOP: after completing Schedule B, always verify that the sum of the three monthly columns equals line 12 before filing.

 Deadlines, Penalties, and Filing Requirements